angadhn/MySite/_notes/Obsidian To Tufte+Jekyll.md

   - aesthetics
 permalink: ObsidianToTufteWorkflow
 ---
+I am a big-time and longtime fan of [Obsidian](https://obsidian.md) for notes- it is my note-taking tool of choice both for its usability and, just as importantly, its [ethos](https://stephango.com/file-over-app).
+However, my use of it recently reduced when I started wanting to publish my writing online.
+As a novice website builder, I used [academicpages](https://academicpages.github.io/).
+I also wanted some element of control on that site’s appearance but never felt upto take.
+However, with the development of [Cursor](https://cursor.ai), it became possible to build something that aligned with my aesthetics for what a website should be (largely informed by the beauty of Gwern’s website).

+With the site built and ready for publication, my writing workflow became one of writing blogposts in markdown form within Cursor.
+This made me go into the terrible workflow of more directories, subdirectories for organising my thinking not to mention the unrelated general website management- this process of publication and maintenance had too much friction for my liking.
+It also didn’t help me write on/from my phone.

+Which is why I decided to overhaul all of this to start a new one- this one.
+Now anyone who has written notes on Obsidian knows how awesome it is.
+I can't place my finger on it but I think it is fantastic as a place to type.
+Also Obsidian Publish is just so good- it's so easy to get your notes out into the wild and in principle has everything I want in terms of low friction publication.
+But I wanted more control over the look and feel of Obsidian Publish[^1]; for example, I like the Tufte design a lot as I think it reflects how I think as a writer and also how a reader should want to experience reading on my site.
+I want my taste to be clear to anyone who finds their way here.

+So, lamenting the loss of Obsidian, I decided I to embark on a second journey to building a Jekyll website in Tufte style that gets its content straight out of Obsidian using its git plugin.
+For anyone looking to set up an Obsidian-based website, I recommend [this post by Steph Ango](https://stephango.com/vault)  on publishing websites from Obsidian with low friction by leveraging Obsidian's Git plugin, Jekyll, Github, and Netlify.

+I also saw Steph Ango uses ButtonDown to make his website into a Newsletter.
+This [blogpost](https://michaelsoolee.com/buttondown-newsletter-5-reasons/) made it sound nice too so I decided I would build this into  my  Jekyll[^2]site; [guidance for this integration is here](https://buttondown.com/blog/netlify).

+[^1]: I am still paying for Obsidian Publish to host my notes for the moment- I have about 11 months on it so I will see what to do with it in future.

+## Tufte styling of Jekyll

-The Tufte Jekyll theme is an attempt to create a website design with the look and feel of Edward Tufte's books and handouts.
-Tufte’s style is known for its extensive use of sidenotes, tight integration of graphics with text, and well-set typography.<!--more--> The idea for this project is essentially cribbed wholesale from Tufte and R Markdown's Tufte Handout format{% sidenote 'One' 'See [tufte-latex.github.io/tufte-latex/](https://tufte-latex.github.io/tufte-latex/) and [rmarkdown.rstudio.com/tufte_handout_format](http://rmarkdown.rstudio.com/tufte_handout_format.html)' %} This page is an adaptation of the [Tufte Handout PDF](http://rmarkdown.rstudio.com/examples/tufte-handout.pdf).
+The Jekyll customisations of the Tufte theme of this site is an attempt to create a design with the look and feel of Edward Tufte's books and handouts but with my own twist.
+Tufte’s style is well known for its extensive use of sidenotes, among other things; it’s the main property I want on my site as footnotes can be unwieldy.
+Much of the theme’s implementation in my site is from [clayh53](https://clayh53.github.io/tufte-jekyll/articles/20/tufte-style-jekyll-blog); this page is my adaptatijg a portion of their adaptation of [Tufte Handout PDF](http://rmarkdown.rstudio.com/examples/tufte-handout.pdf).
 ## Jekyll customizations

-This Jekyll blog theme is based on the github repository by Edward Tufte [here](https://github.com/edwardtufte/tufte-css), which was orginally created by Dave Leipmann, but is now labeled under Edward Tufte's moniker.
+This Jekyll blog theme is based on the github repository of [clayh53]().
 I borrowed freely from the Tufte-CSS repo and have transformed many of the typographic and page-structural features into a set of custom Liquid tags that make creating content using this style much easier than writing straight HTML.
 Essentially, if you know markdown, and mix in a few custom Liquid tags, you can be creating a website with this document style in short order.

 The remainder of this sample post is a self-documenting survey of the features of the Tufte-Jekyll theme.
 I have taken almost all of the sample content from the [Tufte-css](https://github.com/edwardtufte/tufte-css) repo and embedded it here to illustrate the parity in appearence between the two.
 The additional verbiage and commentary I have added is to document the custom *Liquid* markup tags and other features that are bundled with this theme.